Terms of Service

 (4) In order to exercise their rights, the customer or the person concerned is asked to contact the provider by email or, in the event of a complaint, to the competent supervisory authority.

-- 10 Dispute Settlement
+- 10 Dispute Resolution

 (1) The EU platform for out-of-court online dispute resolution can be reached at the following Internet address: